Research Interest

 • Neuroimaging and social science applications

-• Network data analysis (community detection, link prediction, etc.)
+• Network data analysis (e.g., community detection and link prediction)

-• Random network models (degree distribution, topological indices, etc.)
+• Random network models (e.g., degree distribution and topological measures)

 Longitudinal Data Analysis

-This is the primary focus of my current research.
-We are committed to developing novel statistical methods for assessing dementia risk in neurodegenerative diseases and related disorders.
-Specifically, we investigate missing data, measurement error and high dimension problems with focus on the applications to Alzheimer’s Disease, Parkinson’s Disease and other neurodegenerative disorders.
+I am committed to developing novel statistical methods for assessing dementia risk in neurodegenerative diseases and related disorders.
+Specifically, my work addresses challenges arising from missing data and measurement error, with a particular focus on applications to Alzheimer’s disease, Parkinson’s disease, and other neurodegenerative disorders.

 Collaborative Research